 Steamers Not Running In The Autumn Steam Gala 2019

-Other steam locomotives I saw on site were:
+Other steam locomotives I saw on site but not running throughout the gala were:

 Down at the sheds there were other locomotives which were unidentifiable because they were stripped down and their numbers could not be seen.
 Also Access to the sheds was not given beyond the line from which I took the photo of No. 48624 above.